 1. The University of Texas at Austin

-The graduate fine arts programs offered at University of Texas in Austin (UT-Austin) were ranked 15th by U.S. News & World Report in 2008.
+The graduate fine arts programs offered at University of Texas in Austin (UT-Austin) were ranked tied for 22nd by U.S. News & World Report in 2012.
 The school offers at least two degree programs in broadcasting through the school's Department of Radio-Television-Film.

 The Master of Fine Arts (MFA) in Film and Media Production degree program is for students who plan to pursue professional filmmaking.
 The program emphasizes both documentary and fiction types of films and includes coursework in production design, audio for picture, writing for media, and new media technology.
 By graduation, students will have directed at least four films.